FrezsSec/SOC-Automation-Environment-Setup-with-Wazuh-TheHive-and-Shuffle/README.md

        ![35](https://github.com/FrezsSec/Setting-Up-SOC-Automation-with-Wazuh-TheHive-and-Shuffle/assets/173344802/0676a15b-4926-445b-8018-b6b0480c645f)

-    - Save the changes and close the file
+    - Save the changes and close the file.
     - Start and enable the Elasticsearch service:

        ```bash